Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

 d3.select('body')
 ```

-Next select the elements you want to modify or create.
-In this case we are selecting divs.
+Next, select the elements you want to modify or create.
+In this case, we are selecting divs.

 ```JS
 d3.select('body')
   .selectAll('div')
 ```

-*It doesn't matter that there no existing divs.* They will exist later D3 will make them!
+*It doesn't matter that there are no existing divs.* They will exist later D3 will make them!

-Next add some data.
+Next, add some data.
 Data can be an array containing any type of data.
-For this example I've used an array of numbers.
+For this example, I've used an array of numbers.

 ```JS
 d3.select('body')